WilmH/WLL/README.md

 To *add* a level, you'll need to:
 - define its name, flag value, and color code.
-- add it to the wll_levels list.
+- add it to the WLL_LEVELS list.
 - update WLL_LEVEL_COUNT to reflect your changes.

 #### Flag Values